-2. Offer Tracking
+2. Offer tracking

 When possible, send out orders with tracking information.
-This excites customers by letting them follow along with their order and lets them troubleshoot on their own.
+This excites shoppers by letting them follow along with their order and lets them troubleshoot on their own.
 If they’re wondering where an order is, they can track it in real time – win-win!

 This also leads nicely into the next tip, which is…

-3. Don’t Deliver Late
+3. Don’t deliver late

-As a customer, we’ve all been there; you place an order knowing it’s supposed to make it by a certain date, and…it doesn’t make it in time.
+As a shopper, we’ve all been there; you place an order knowing it’s supposed to make it by a certain date, and…it doesn’t make it in time.
 Or you change your plans to be home for your 8:00AM to 1:00PM delivery window, but it arrives at 4:00PM.